neondatabase/website/content/use-cases/database-per-tenant.md

 ## Summary

-Database-per-user architectures were once associated with high costs and operational overhead.
-But today, companies like Retool use Neon to manage fleets of hundreds of thousands of databases with part of a single engineer's time.
-How?
-In short:
+Three features make database-per-user architectures on Neon possible to the extent that today, companies are able to manage fleets of hundreds of thousands of databases with a single engineer.

 <DefinitionList>
 Management API
-: Create isolated environments with production-like copies of your data and schema for testing, development, and CI/CD workflows.
+: Use the API to provision new databases of any size, in any region, set up usage quotes, even pass through costs to end-users with detailed per-database metrics.
+[Neon API Reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api)

 Instant Provisioning
-: CPU, Memory, and Storage scale up and down to match your workload.
-No more paying for resources you dont need.
-Less stress about outages caused by hitting fixed resource limits.
+: P99 database provisioning time is less than 1 second.

 Scale to Zero
-: Never touch a `pg_hba.conf`, nowhere to SSH into, no manual configuration of retention policies.
-In Neon, operational work is either abstracted away or presented in an intuitive UI + API.
+: Idle databases scale compute to zero automatically, and instantly come back online when needed.
+This means you're not paying a fixed cost for every database you onboard.
 </DefinitionList>

 **The result:** Small teams can build flexible database-per-tenant architectures on Neon without operational burden or infra cost overhead.